How to crack any job interview successfully- 10 proven points.

 - Don’t talk in a muffled voice.
 Be confidence and dynamism.

-- Always keeps smiling on your face and keep friendly gesture with the interviewer.
+- Always keeps smiling on your face and keep a friendly gesture with the interviewer.

 Don’t give a contradictory answer.